 In the 2021 edition, close cooperation with the Ministry of Mines and Energy also led to a series of revisions affecting oil and gas data, enhancing harmonization of IEA data with national energy balances.
 The quantities of refinery input and output now reflect those reported by the Ministry of Mines and Energy more accurately.
 Wet gas losses in gas separation plants are now excluded from NGL production, leading to revisions from 2011.
 Production of LPG and motor gasoline was also revised to exclude the quantities resulting from naphtha processing by the petrochemical industry, which are now included in transfers.
-The calorific values of natural gas, other non-specified oil products and natural gas liquids have also been revised for LPG,motor gasoline and other non-specified oil products since 1971.
+The calorific values of natural gas, other non-specified oil products and natural gas liquids have also been revised.
+As a result of these changes, production and transfers have been revised for LPG,motor gasoline and other non-specified oil products since 1971.
 Refinery feedstocks have also been revised from 1971, with significantly lower levels of refinery input.